 Internships in Japan

 - Japanime—Nishi-Kawaguchi, Tokyo.
 Small-scale development, design, production and marketing firm that creates manga and anime-related education materials.
-Intern lives with the owner’s family on site.
+Intern pays $350 weekly rent to live with the owner’s family on site.
 Opportunity for interaction with artists, designers and technology specialists.

 Internship in Taiwan